top of page

 Some of the ways speech pathologists support people include:

-• Specialised programs such as the SPEAK OUT!® program for Parkinson’s-related speech changes
+• Specialised programs such as the SPEAK OUT!® Therapy Program for Parkinson’s-related speech changes.

 Final Thoughts